TadDiDio/Lobby-Service/Packages/com.radtad2.lobbyservice/README.md

 ---
 ## Disclaimer
 This system was developed as tech dev for my own projects.
-Due to time, it has _not_ been thoroughly tested and assuming correctness is a dangerous game to play :)
+Due to time, it has _not_ been thoroughly tested and assuming correctness is a dangerous game to play :).
+If you run into issues or have suggestions, feel free to open an issue on GitHub... no promises, but I’ll help when I can.

 ## Installation